gdipkf1986/koa/README.md

  - [x] Babel transformer
    - [x] Feature compiler: will ignore related code block if a feature is turned off, it won't even physically include in compiled file!
+   - [x] Customize import path: use "~" as root path of project.